Aims and Scope:

 Clinical trials: The format is similar to original articles.
 However, the CONSORT flow diagram should be added as a figure.
 RCTs should be registered at any RCT Registry approved by the https://www.who.int/clinical-trials-registry-platform and their registration number should be mentioned in the title page.
 RCTs done in Iran must be registered at www.irct.ir.

 Brief Communication: Should contain a non-structured abstract, 3-5 keywords, introduction, materials and methods, results, discussion, conclusion, acknowledgement (if applicable), and references sections, and maximum 2 tables and figures.
 The word count should not exceed 2000 words.
 10-15 references should be stated.

 Technical notes: Should contain a non-structured abstract, 3-5 keywords, introduction, technical presentation (if applicable), discussion, conclusion, results (if applicable), acknowledgement (if applicable), and references sections, and maximum 1 table and 3 figures.
 5-10 references should be stated.
 Technical note should optimally be accompanied by relevant figures to document findings.

--Narrative reviews, or Black Board: Aim of this type of paper is educational.
+-Narrative/Mini reviews, or Black Board: Aim of this type of paper is educational.
 It should contain minimum of 30 references.
-Should contain a non-structured abstract, 3-5 keywords, introduction, discussion, conclusion.
+Should contain a non-structured abstract, 3-5 keywords, introduction, discussion (if applicable), conclusion.
 The word count should not exceed 4500 words.
 Narrative reviews should critically assess the current knowledge of the field.

 -Systematic reviews: Systematic reviews of RCTs or Observational Studies will be accepted by the Journal.
 The protocol of the study should adhere to PRISMA or MOOSE guidelines for systematic reviews of RCTs or Observational studies, respectively.
 Up to 40 references can be stated.
 Abstracts should be structured.